 How it Became Illegal

-Due to strict rules, the creation and use of heroin declined significantly after 1931.
+Due to strict rules, the creation and use declined significantly after 1931.
 The black market has begun illegitimate production of heroin as well as drug trafficking.
-The US government made heroin illegal in 1924.
-Heroin remains a illegal schedule 1 drug, with high potential for abuse and no current accepted medical use.
+The US government made the drug illegal in 1924.
+It remains a illegal schedule 1 drug, with high potential for abuse and no current accepted medical use.

 In the culture surrounding illegal drugs, every imaginable drug has thousands of nicknames and street names.
 Heroin’s street names come from a variety of sources, including the appearance and type of heroin, where it comes from, its impact on users, and how it is packaged for sale.

 Heroin is a greatly addictive drug which is consumed in a variety of methods.
 How it is abused depends on the concentration of drug as well as the preferences of the user.
 It can be abused in the following ways: